 We are a household that loves pasta.
-While browsing through the Serious Eats website, as we often do, we came across this slow-cooked tomato sauce recipe by J. Kenji Lopez-Alt.
+While browsing through the Serious Eats website, we came across this slow-cooked tomato sauce recipe by J. Kenji Lopez-Alt.
 Truthfully, we were a bit intimated as it requires 4+ hours of cooking in the oven.
 We decided to give it a try the following weekend since all of Kenji's recipes have been absolutely wonderful and delicious.

 For our version of the recipe, we've made a few changes from Kenji's:

 - We occasionally make this a meat sauce and will first brown 2lbs of ground beef, then transfer to a container until the very end when we mix it together

 - We omit the fish sauce because I'm not a fan of fish/seafood (I'm sorry!)

 - We use 4 28oz cans of no-salt added crushed tomatoes instead of whole-peeled tomatoes that we crush ourselves.

 - Instead of reserving 3 cups of the hand crushed tomatoes for the end and getting another dish dirty, we set aside 1 28oz can for the end.

-If you want to make this sauce vegetarian, omit the ground beef and fish sauce.
+If you want to make this sauce vegetarian, omit the ground beef.
 If you want to make this sauce vegan and Whole30 friendly, omit the butter and use slightly more olive oil.
 If you're following Whole30 or Keto, pair the sauce with spiralized zucchini!

 Our favorite is to pair this sauce with rigatoni and freshly grated parmesan cheese.
 Yummy.
 Once you're done with dinner, you can freeze the leftover sauce for later.
 While it does take some time to cook away in the oven, it's pretty hands off during that time and well worth the wait!
 Love that the dish only requires one pot!